scripting-drafts/Regression-Neural-Network/README.md

 # Regression-Neural-Network

-The datasets are taken from my Google-Places-Data-Extraction code
+The datasets were built with my Google-Places-Data-Extraction code